Monday, April 8, 2024

 OK, I bought two fountain pens.
 I admit it.

 One was a Lamy.
 I already have a Lamy however I had to get another one because a few days ago I splurged on this fancy giant jar of Cobalt Blue ink by -- wait for it, Graf von Faber-Castell.
 Not merely Faber-Castell which we are used to seeing.Graf von Faber-Castell.
-The count of Faber-Castell!
+The Count of Faber-Castell!

 Then cartridges to keep both of the pens fed.

 I notice in the same series as the Cobalt Blue, the great Count of Faber-Castell also offers Garnet Red ink.
+How glamorous!
 Just the word "ink," I love it, you know?
 I will wind up owning all these inks.

 Here is a bit of the ink aisle looking north.